antonpannekoek/workshops/intro-cluster-computing/workshop.md

 Cluster computing is mainly useful when you have software that can run massively parallel.
-A single core on a cluster machine is generally slower than on your personal machine, but once you can run hundreds of processes in parallel (not necessarily completely indepent, some exchange between steps is possible and usually essential), a cluster will beat any standard laptop or desktop.
+A single core on a cluster machine is generally slower than on your personal machine, but once you can run hundreds of processes in parallel (not necessarily completely independent, some exchange between steps is possible and usually essential), a cluster will beat any standard laptop or desktop.

-You can distinguish between CPU and GPU clusters (there are so more specific variants as well): CPU clusters are more flexible with regards to computations executed; GPU clusters tend to use more straightforward compuations.
+You can distinguish between CPU and GPU clusters (there are so more specific variants as well): CPU clusters are more flexible with regards to computations executed; GPU clusters tend to use more straightforward computations.
 GPU clusters often have lower precision as well; there are 64 bit floating point precision (usually required for e.g. astrophysical or climate simulations) GPUs as well, but these can run less processes in parallel.
 GPUs also tend to overall slower than a CPU, but can handle even more processes (provided memory throughput doesn't become a bottleneck).

 Here, we'll focus on the basics of running programs on a CPU cluster.